mschecht/Unknown_unknowns/thesis/Readme.md

-This is a PhD thesis latex template sometimes used at MPI-MM
+This is the latex template used for this Master thesis.

 To compile the document: